Where’s My hat?

 A hat is never just a hat.
 It says something about you.
 Maybe it says you haven’t come to terms with not having hair.
 Maybe it’s an adult security blanket.
 Those who wear hats don’t really need a reason.
 But here’s one for you.

 One of the “duties as assigned” at IdahoPTV was to travel around the state with our Development team, the ones who raise money for the station.
-We would speak to large groups of supporters who were hoping to be entertained with clips of upcoming shows.
+We would speak to large groups of supporters who were hoping to be entertained with clips of upcoming shows and a few tall tales from the Outdoor Idaho host.
 They wanted to know that their $50 donation was being put to good use.

-We were in Lewiston one evening, and when it was my turn to speak, I decided not to wear my hat on stage because it seemed inappropriate.
+We were in Lewiston one evening, and when it was my turn to speak, I decided not to wear my hat on stage.
+It seemed inappropriate.
 As I was describing our latest Outdoor Idaho show, on the River of No Return, someone in the back of the auditorium yelled out, “Put your hat back on!”
 The audience applauded.
 As I told my colleagues later, they only have to tell me once.
+Apparently, my hat had become my Thing.

 -------------------------------------------

 It was the 1970’s when I arrived in Idaho City, and it was obvious that the town was on the cultural cusp.
 Loggers and miners on one side, and long-haired kids moving into town on the other.
-As any good bartender would do, I tried to position myself somewhere in the middle, serving drinks to the locals, while working with a group of artsy friends who hung out at the town’s other major bar, the Miners’ Exchange.
-O'Leary's had '"Big John" and Miners Exchange had Doc Watson.
-I never heard if it was a stroke or a heart attack that sent Big John crashing to the floor; I wasn't working that evening.
+As any good bartender would do, I tried to position myself somewhere in the middle, serving drinks to the locals, while working with a group of artsy friends who hung out at the town’s other major bar, the Miners’ Exchange Saloon.
+O'Leary's had '"Big John" and Miners Exchange had some of Boise's best bands, like "Famous Potatoes."
+I never knew if it was a stroke or a heart attack that sent Big John crashing to the floor; I wasn't working that evening.
 I just know it was the end of Big John's musical career.

-After discussing it with some friends, I ordered copies of the play from Samuel French, Inc. In January about 15 of us began gathering weekly at my cabin to read scripts.
+After discussing it with friends Ed Lonsdale and Barbara McClain, both of whom had some theater background, I ordered copies of the play from Samuel French, Inc. In January about 15 of us began gathering at my cabin to read scripts.
 By then I had built stained glass windows to replace the visquine.

-After some light refreshments, everyone agreed that it was a great way to fight cabin fever.
-No one thought we’d actually perform the play, and certainly not in front of an audience.
-We were just going to read scripts to get through the 10 below temperatures.
+It was a potluck setting with refreshments, and everyone agreed that it was a great way to fight cabin fever.
+No one figured we’d actually perform the play, and certainly not in front of an audience.
+We were just going to read scripts to get us through the winter.

 But as the cold set in and the snow piled up, and winter blues began casting a pall over our little town, the group started to warm to the idea of an April 1st performance.
-We figured the date -- April Fool's Day -- made a lot of sense.
+We figured the date -- April Fool's Day -- seemed appropriate.

-Our little libary became the ‘bank’ for other Basin enterprises as well, like our annual Arts & Crafts Festival, conceived by Patty Jo Breiding and me one spring day in front of the Boise Basin Merc.
+Our little library became the ‘bank’ for other Basin enterprises as well, like our annual Arts & Crafts Festival, conceived by Patty Jo Breiding and me one spring day in front of the Boise Basin Merc on Main Street.
 That Festival lasted more than 20 years before it became too big a burden for anyone to handle.

 But I digress.

-We received permission to use the oldest standing Masonic Temple in the northwest.
-The 1865 wooden structure came with all the amenities, like old fashioned gas lights, wooden benches, and frogs croaking in the nearby pond.
+The oldest standing Masonic Temple in the northwest provided the right touch.
+The 1865 wooden structure came with all the amenities, like a pot-bellied wood stove, old fashioned gas lights, wooden benches, and frogs croaking in the nearby pond.
 As authentic as the play itself.

 Everyone who wanted a role had gotten one.
 Mine was Doc Gibbs, one of the main characters in the 3-act play.
 Boise attorney Byron Johnson also played a role.
 This soon-to-be Idaho Supreme Court Justice didn’t have any lines, but his job was an important one.
 During intermission between the second and third acts, Byron headed down to the town’s bars to retrieve Randy.
 Randy was the town drunk in the third Act.
 He didn’t have a speaking part, but no one ever questioned his authenticity.